wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 available.
 For example, a coconut is developed from a tricarpellary ovary in which two of the locules have aborted.

-##DESCRIPTIONS OF FRUIT TYPES
+## Fruit Types

-"...it may be right to say that there are as many sorts of fruits as there are major groupings of genera.
-This means thousands of kinds, and indeed, several hundred specialised names have already been proposed;
+>"...it may be right to say that there are as many sorts of fruits as
+>there are major groupings of genera.
+This means thousands of kinds, and
+>indeed, several hundred specialised names have already been proposed;
-the result is another specialist language in the babel of science, through which the student must break."
+>the result is another specialist language in the babel of science,
+>through which the student must break."

-E.J.
+>- E.J.
 Corner 1964 'The Life of Plants'

 The strict definition of a *fruit* would be that it is the product of the post-fertilizaton development of a pistil.
 However, it is more